Skip to main content

 Multiple series on the same Y-axis

-In the Y-axis field you can drag in multiple series of the same scale to be displayed along one another.
+In the Y-axis field, you can drag in multiple series of the same scale to be displayed along one another.

 The min and max value of the Y-axis is determined by the min and max of all measures dragged in.
 If your measures are not on the same scale, the display result will not make sense.
-For example, Orders Count's value can go up to thousands while Cancelled Order Ratio can only go up to 1 (100%).
+For example, the Orders Count's value can go up to thousands while the Cancelled Order Ratio can only go up to 1 (100%).

 Multiple series on different Y-axes